SankalpHaritash21/MasterChef/README.md

 💡 Learning Experience: Building this clone was not only a great technical challenge but also a fantastic opportunity for learning about working with live APIs and understanding how a platform like Swiggy operates.

-I want to express my gratitude to the amazing team that worked on this project.
-It was truly a collaborative effort that paid off beautifully.

 #ReactJS #TailwindCSS #Jest #SwiggyAPI #WebDevelopment #SwiggyClone #TechProject #LearningByDoing #WebDesign

 # Images: